VickyInFrance/VickyInFrance.github.io/_pages/translation_en.md

 I have worked on many translations.
-These include translating large and complex documents, often used with a specific language, such as in legal documents, civil engineering projects, simultaneous live translations in court hearings and at the notary, for example.
+These include translating large and complex documents, often used with a specific language, such as in legal documents, civil engineering projects, simultaneous live translations in court hearings and at the notary.

 ---